 Ariane Laxo, CID, LEED AP ID+C, EDAC is an interior designer and co-chair of HGA’s Sustainability Council.
 She leads the firm’s resilient design task force, an inter-disciplinary firm-wide group that conducts primary and secondary research in order to deepen the firm’s expertise in the field of resilient design.
 In this video, Ariane briefly describes the building industry definition of resiliency, upcoming conference presentations (described below), and takeaways for conference attendees.

 We are pleased to have several HGA thought leaders on the road presenting at these national and regional conferences through the month of May 2017:

 Planning for resiliency involves forecasting and assessing potential risks.
-Understanding the impact of those potential risks depends on your specific facility type.
+Understanding the impact of those risks depends on your specific facility type.

 By Michael Hess and Ryan Spiering

 Healthcare facility planning is changing as Virtual Reality enables clients/users/owners to step into the planning process as never before.
 High-tech buzzwords – Revit, Cloud, Mobile Apps, Augmented Reality, and Virtual Reality – are becoming the transformative tools of the trade.
 Virtual mock-ups viewed through headsets/glasses have enhanced the planning and design process, leading to better collaboration with user teams and improving project delivery.